STUDY JAPANESE ONLINE WITH NATIVES HERE

 obsession with sounds

-One of the reasons that can make mukbang a pleasure to see is the famous Asmr (Autonomous Sensory Meridian Response), or in English Autonomous Meridian Sensory Response.
-It's basically feeling pleasure when listening to some common sounds that convey relaxation and pleasure like: someone whispering, someone typing, plastic being crushed, someone making noise while eating among others,
+One of the reasons that may make mukbang enjoyable to watch is the famous ASMR (Autonomous Sensory Meridian Response), or in Portuguese Resposta Sensorial Meridiana Autônoma.
+It is basically feeling pleasure from hearing certain common sounds that transmit relaxation and pleasure such as: someone whispering, someone typing, plastic being crumpled, someone making noise while eating, among others.

-Mukbang is no longer a custom in South Korea and China and became popular in United States and in others western countries.
+The mukbang has stopped being a custom of South Korea and China and has become popular in the United States and in other western countries.
 One of the concerns in mukbang videos is the aesthetics of the food.
-The rule is clear: the tastier and more caloric the foods are more clicks and views it will have.
+The rule is clear: the more flavorful and caloric the food is, the more clicks and views it will have.
 The same goes for exotic foods.
-I've seen a video like this in which a Korean woman ate a kind of “frog” as if it were the tastiest meat in the world, but I confess that I didn't want to stop watching it because the video was very satisfying.
+I have seen a video in this style where a Korean was eating a kind of "frog" as if it were the most delicious meat in the world, but I confess I didn't want to stop watching because the video was very satisfying.

 Some professionals such as psychologists also believe that these videos are so successful because they are considered “forbidden” foods, condemned by doctors for being enemies of a healthy life.
 So people who just watch mukbang often do so to satisfy their craving just for watching.
 Let's say it's the famous: eating with your eyes.